makrai/notes/berend16-sparse-embed-seq.md

   * Figure 6b relative frequency of basis vectors taking part in the reconstruction of word embeddings
   * Figure 7
-    * correlation
-      * between the of basis vectors'
+    * correlation between two properties of the basis vectors
         * l2 norm
-        * the number of times they are assigned a non-zero coefficient in α for
+        * the number of times they are assigned a non-zero coefficient in α
       * strong for SC-3 and SC-4 but not for SC-1

 ### 4.2.2 Experiments using UD treebanks